machal/cssmine-content/content/transformations-3.md

 availability of the main content is possible in all browsers even if you are using the CSS3 technologies described in this text.

-Now, let's take an example and focus on one browser.
+Now, let’s take an example and focus on one browser.

 Chrome Mobile
 -------------